 For AHMM’s new office space at White Collar Factory completed in 2021, the system would need to evolve again.
 The six metre floor to ceiling spans of the below ground space meant that the Jackwall 8’ x 4’ system would not be appropriate.
 Working with the same plywood supplier AHMM was able to produce a much larger cassette, ‘Super Jack’, which could be used to create a double height project room at one end of the studio.
 Around the perimeter of the studio the space has been divided by a mezzanine, with a series of meeting spaces below created using the Jackwall system.

-An academic ‘white paper’ on the project by Dr Kerstin Sailer, Reader in Social and Spatial Networks at The Bartlett School of Architecture at UCL, is available to download here.
+An academic ‘white paper’ on Jack by Dr Kerstin Sailer, Reader in Social and Spatial Networks at The Bartlett School of Architecture at UCL, is available to download here.